archql/TetrisWin/README.md

 - *in theory* nicknames can use first 128 ANSI symbols, but support of such nicknames is *not guaranteed*!
+- there is nickname `@DEFAULT` which does not save your score nor displays on Leaderboard
+- your last used nickname is auto saved by the app

 #### 🥇LEADERBOARD INFORMATION:🥇